-- Ambari Server instances should be the same version. - The Ambari Server instances should point to the same underlying database. - Ambari database should be scaled and made highly-available, independent of Ambari Server. - If using an external authentication source (such as LDAP or Active Directory), Ambari Server authentication should be configured the same for all Ambari Server instances. - If the cluster you are accessing with Views is Kerberos-enabled, you need to configure Ambari and the Views for Kerberos. - Run the multiple "standalone" Ambari Server instances behind a Reverse Proxy.
+- Ambari Server instances should be the same version. - The Ambari Server instances should point to the same underlying database.
+Ensure that it is not the same database that is being used by an Operational Ambari Server managing the HDP cluster. - Ambari database should be scaled and made highly-available, independent of Ambari Server. - If using an external authentication source (such as LDAP or Active Directory), Ambari Server authentication should be configured the same for all Ambari Server instances. - If the cluster you are accessing with Views is Kerberos-enabled, you need to configure Ambari and the Views for Kerberos. - Run the multiple "standalone" Ambari Server instances behind a Reverse Proxy.